-As of December 31, 2020 and 2019, the Company had \$0.2 million and \$0.2 million, respectively, of unrecognized tax benefits, all of which would affect the effective tax rate if recognized.
+As of December 31, 2021 and 2020, the Company had insignificant unrecognized tax benefits, all of which would affect the effective tax rate if recognized.
 The Company does not expect any significant increases or decreases to our unrecognized tax benefits in the next twelve months.
+The Company recognizes interest related to uncertain tax benefits as a component of income tax expense.

-The aggregate changes in the balance of the Company's unrecognized tax benefits were as follows as of December 31 (in thousands):
+The aggregate changes in the balance of the Company's unrecognized tax benefits were as follows for the periods presented (in thousands):

-2020 2019 2018 Balance, beginning of year \$ 208 \$ 136 \$ 106 Gross increases based on tax positions related to current year 62 5 34 Gross increases based on tax positions related to prior years 105 Gross decreases based on tax positions related to prior years (50) (38) (4) Balance, end of year \$ 220 \$ 208 \$ 136
+Year Ended December 31, 2021 2020 2019 Balance, beginning of year \$ 220 \$ 208 \$ 136 Gross increases based on tax positions related to current year 232 62 5 Gross increases based on tax positions related to prior years 105 Gross decreases based on tax positions related to prior years (211) (50) (38) Balance, end of year \$ 241 \$ 220 \$ 208

-The Company files income tax returns in the U.S. federal jurisdiction, various U.S. states, Canada, and the United Kingdom and is not under audit by taxing authorities in any of these jurisdictions.
-In the normal course of business the Company is subject to examination by taxing authorities throughout the world.
-With a few exceptions, the Company is no longer subject to U.S. federal, state, and local, or non-U.S. income tax examinations for years before 2016 except for utilization of NOL carryforwards.
+The Company files income tax returns in the U.S. federal jurisdiction and various states and is not under audit by taxing authorities in any of these jurisdictions.
+With a few exceptions, the Company is no longer subject to U.S. federal, state, and local, or non-U.S. income tax examinations for years before 2017 except for utilization of NOL carryforwards.